kh4sh3i/OWASP-ASVS/README.md

 The ASVS consists of 14 chapters, each focusing on specific aspects of application security.
 Here are some key areas included in the checklist:
 ```
 Authentication: Ensures secure user authentication processes.
 Access Control: Verifies that users have appropriate permissions and that unauthorized access is prevented.
 Data Protection: Focuses on securing sensitive data both at rest and in transit.
 API Security: Addresses security measures specific to application programming interfaces.
 Configuration Hardening: Ensures that applications are securely configured to minimize vulnerabilities.
 Threat Modeling: Guides the identification and mitigation of potential threats during the development process.
 ```

+## OWASP ASVS checklist for audits
+* This checklist is compatible with ASVS version 4.0.3
+* you can display a summary graph on the Project by download [asvs_checklist.xlsx](https://github.com/kh4sh3i/OWASP-ASVS)